- We have entered a recession and there are signs of recovery but significant risk remains.

 Interest rates will be near-zero for the foreseeable future and the federal budget has fallen into record deficit territory this year.
 Still, on the back of a historic mobilization of fiscal resources and aggressive monetary stimulus, financial markets have stabilized after a heavily corrective March.
 Even some real economic indicators appear to be in turnaround: May brought an 18% jump in retail sales and a 1.4% improvement in unemployment.
 Both of these readings have their caveats, however.
 It doesn’t take an economist to understand why retail sales tend to increase when states go from lockdown to reopening, and economic stimulus checks as well as tax refunds don’t come every month.
 Unemployment doesn’t account for untold numbers of American workers on furlough, and a 1.4% unemployment decrease is a drop in the bucket towards getting back to February’s 3.5% level.

-The point is, we have an immensely complicated story, one that has evolved rapidly since SVB’s State of the Markets Q2 report released in April.
+The point is, we have an immensely complicated story, one that has evolved rapidly since SVB’s State of the Markets Q2 report.
 Against this backdrop, we took a very current look at the role of venture capital in the story.

 VC investment in US-based companies in 2020